-That said, the U.S. Department of Energy has some official recommendations on how to keep your home cool in the summer.
+The U.S. Department of Energy has some recommendations for Americans looking to keep their homes cool in the summer.
 But first, let’s answer the often-asked question: What is the best thermostat setting for summertime?

 The Energy Department says, “Keep your house warmer than normal when you are away, and lower the thermostat setting to 78°F (26°C) only when you are at home and need cooling.”

-Money expert Clark Howard says he keeps his thermostat at 78 degrees, as well.
-“But with the Nest [thermostat], it dials down at bedtime.”
-That means 74 degrees for the kids rooms and “whatever my wife wants” for their part of the house.
+That means 74 degrees for the kids rooms and “whatever my wife wants” for their part of the house, he says.